Alex Stuff

 Lexie/Lila

 I also wrote some stories (like, actual prose stories that you will never see, ha ha) about Lila and Lexie as teenagers.
 They were…interesting?
 Lila is painfully shy.
 She attends an expensive private school and has helicopter parents.
-Lexie’s parents are divorced (Doug is nowhere to be found) and extremely lax.
-She smokes, goes to parties, and has green hair.
-Lila has a crush on Lexie’s neighbor Vince, who is sweet and gregarious but probably an alcoholic, while jealous Lexie kind of digs both of them.
+Lexie’s parents are divorced and extremely lax.
+She goes to beauty school and has green hair.
+Lila has a crush on Lexie’s neighbor Vince, who is sweet and gregarious and seems to like her back, but might also be an alcoholic, while Lexie is jealous af.

 Here’s some pictures~